raybotha/ray-jumo/readme.txt

 large scale takes about twenty times longer than analysing it.

 -Tool included in testing directory.
--Make sure the main requiremnets are installed, one of these (Faker) is exclusively used here for random dates.
+-Make sure the main requirements are installed, one of these (Faker) is exclusively used here for random dates.
 -Run with 'python gencsv.py <n>' - n is for specifying how many loans to generate, here n specifies 10 to the power n loans, so 'python gencsv.py 6' would generate one million random loans.